-When a traffic collision involves either a government entity or employee (who is acting in his or her official capacity), those injured are likely to face challenges in pursing compensation.
+When a traffic collision involves either a government entity or employee (who is acting in his or her official capacity), those injured are likely to face challenges in pursuing compensation.

 In other words, it’s difficult – but not impossible – to sue for just compensation.

-Boston car accident attorneys at The Law Offices of Jeffrey S. Glassman recognize a central factor in these cases is overcoming the assertion of sovereign immunity.
+Boston car accident attorneys at Jeffrey Glassman Injury Lawyers recognize a central factor in these cases is overcoming the assertion of sovereign immunity.
 This is sometimes referred to as “government immunity.”

 Rooted in old English law, the legal doctrine used to be coined “crown immunity,” based on the maxim “rex non potest peccare,” Latin for “The king can do no wrong.”